syncfusion/blazor-docs/src/grid/datagrid/filtering.md

 You can use **Menu** type filter in the datagrid.
 To do so, set the [`Type`](https://help.syncfusion.com/cr/aspnetcore-blazor/Syncfusion.Blazor~Syncfusion.Blazor.Grids.GridFilterSettings~Type.html) as **Menu** in the **GridFilterSettings**.
 In the following sample the [`FilterTemplate`](https://help.syncfusion.com/cr/aspnetcore-blazor/Syncfusion.Blazor~Syncfusion.Blazor.Grids.GridColumn~FilterTemplate.html) property is used to add custom components to a particular column.
 To access the filtered values inside the FilterTemplate, you can use the implicit named parameter context.
-You can type cast the context as PredicateModel to get filter values inside template.
+You can type cast the context as `PredicateModel<T>` to get filter values inside template.

 ```csharp
 @using Syncfusion.Blazor.Grids